An Indian Massacre

 In the 20th century, Grant County continued to evolve and modernize.
 The construction of interstate highways improved transportation access, bringing more industries and businesses to the area.
 Today, Grant County is known for its vibrant agriculture and tourism industries, thanks to the presence of attractions like the Ark Encounter, a life-sized replica of Noah's Ark, which draws visitors from all over the world.
 Grant County's history, from its early settlement to its thriving present, is a testament to the strength and resilience of its community.

-This timeline provides a concise overview of the key events in the history of Grant County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Grant County, Kentucky.

 • 1792: Grant County is established as a county in the state of Kentucky.